 A multi-split system allows you to cool and heat each room in your house individually just like a duct system with a fan coil.
 The problem is, like a duct system, all units will be affected once the outdoor unit acts up.
 Make sure to factor in all of these things when deciding on the type of air conditioner for your home.

-For a successful installation, no matter what type of air conditioning you choose, call in the experts from Port City Air Conditioning on the Sunshine Coast and in Gladstone.
+For a successful installation, no matter what type of air conditioning you choose, call in the experts from Port City Air Conditioning on the Sunshine Coast.